 A $100 might cost you nothing in the United States with would do a lot if you plan a South Asian Trip.

-Take consideration of transportations, travel flights if you’re traveling abroad, accommodations, food, and sightseeing, all calculated.
+Take consideration of transportation, travel flights if you’re traveling abroad, accommodations, food, and sightseeing, all calculated.

 2. Invest time in Planning.

-You might have heard of a quotation ‘failing to plan is planning to fail’.
+You might have heard of the quotation ‘Failing to plan is planning to fail’.

-Tools like Skyscanner, help you with price charges alert so that you can book accordingly, so it helps you get the best deals when it comes to getting international flights.
+Tools like Skyscanner, help you with price charges alerts so that you can book accordingly, so it helps you get the best deals when it comes to getting international flights.

 3. Cheaper Hotels and Hostels